 Two versions of a LOTUS flyer/leaflet (one at the beginning of the project and one at the end) will be compiled and used to present the project, its goals and the consortium.
-The project flyer reflects the ideas and planned activities of the project in a first time and might be updated with information about major outcomes and results in a second step.
+The project flyer shall reflect the ideas and planned activities of the project in a first time and might be updated with information about major outcomes and results in a second step.

-It shall serve as a calling card for presentation to influential stakeholders - experts, national and local authorities, media representatives, etc. Produced early in the lifetime of a project, the first version of the flyer (as illustrated in the figure below):
+It shall serve as a calling card for presentation to influential stakeholders - experts, national and local authorities, media representatives, etc. Produced early in the lifetime of a project, the first version of the flyer:

-- Explains the background for undertaking the initiative - Indicates the targeted results - Provides some insights on the use cases in India - Provides an overview of the consortium and contacts: major contacts, website
+- Explains the background for undertaking the initiative - Indicates the targeted results - Provides an overview of the consortium and contacts: major contacts, website